lectron/kosmos/README.md

 ---

-##BungeeCord config
-Here are a few things that need changes in the config of BungeeCord proxy server

-- config.yml
-  - ip_forward: true

----

-##Spigot config
+##Spigot server config
-Here are a few things that need changes in the config of Spigot Minecraft server
+Here are a few things that need changes in the config of Spigot Minecraft server to make things work.
+Most of the configurations are very standard, just double check and make sure that "server-ip" and "server-port" are defined correctly.

 - server.properties
   - server-ip={the public or private server IP that is attached to your machine}